 - Applying new topic vocabulary when writing across the curriculum. - Using appropriate features when writing in different styles across topic areas. - Using their speech and language skills to question, discuss and explain their thinking. - Applying learnt grammar and punctuation conventions when writing across the curriculum.

 For example:

-- Writing about famous people from history, such as George Stephenson. - Writing explanations about how things work.
+- Writing about famous people from history, such as George Stephenson. - Writing explanations about how things work. - Recounting the visit to Aln Valley Railway.

 Mastering Maths

 Opportunities for children to develop deep learning: Design Technology: